 An outstanding school has at its heart a remarkable team, and Kona Pacific Public Charter School is fortunate to have an extraordinary group of highly-qualified and talented team members offering their gifts to the students and families of the KPPCS ohana.
 Here are their brief introductions.

-Laura Rogers is the Teaching Assistant in the Likolehua Kindergarten.
+Amy Cutler is the Teaching Assistant in the Likolehua Kindergarten.
+Amy joined KPPCS in 2021.
 Her biosketch will be coming soon.

 Ali Caputo is the Teaching Assistant in the Pukelehua Kindergarten.
 Ali joined Kona Pacific Public Charter School in 2010 as a Kindergarten Assistant Teacher.
 Ali completed her Waldorf teacher training in Eugene, Oregon in 2001 and spent a year assisting at the Eugene Waldorf School and a year at Cedarwood Waldorf School .
 Ali created an at-home Waldorf preschool program for three years while raising her own young children.
 She is passionate about early childhood education and creating an environment to nurture the whole child.
 Ali has a love for dancing, yoga, hiking, and paddle boarding.

-Jamie Coulter is the 1st Grade Class Teacher.
-Jamie joined Kona Pacific in 2015 as the 1st Grade Class Teacher, and led this class through 5th grade.
+Jamie Coulter is the 2nd Grade Class Teacher.
+Jamie joined Kona Pacific in 2015 as the 1st Grade Class Teacher, and led this class through 5th grade, after which he became the 1st Grade Class Teacher for his current group of students.
 Jamie has a bachelor’s degree from Johnson State College in Vermont, and a master's degree in Education, and Waldorf certification, from Antioch University New England.
 He grew up in Minneapolis going to progressive public schools, became involved in theater as an adolescent, and eventually went to Interlochen Arts Academy, a fine and performing arts boarding school in Michigan.
 As an adult Jamie moved to New York City where he spent ten years attending college classes and cooking school, managing a restaurant, and studying yoga and capoeira, both of which he has practiced and taught (off and on) ever since.
 He moved to Vermont to pursue organic agriculture, and there worked on small farms and eventually for the Northeast Organic Farming Association as an inspector.
 He also worked in the public schools as a substitute and aide, and in drop-out prevention.
 For ten years he worked for anthroposophically-inspired Kroka Expeditions, an outdoor living school in New Hampshire, where he taught whitewater paddling, rock climbing, caving, community living, and wilderness skills to students from age six to young adult.
 He was a class teacher at the Great Barrington Rudolf Steiner School in Massachusetts, and worked with the Visiting Students Program at Hawthorne Valley Biodynamic Farm in upstate New York.
 He moved with his family to the Big Island in 2015 to teach at KPPCS.
 He has served on the boards of Kroka Expeditions, Brattleboro Area Farmer’s Market, and Kona Pacific.
 Outside of school he enjoys martial arts, dance, all kinds of outdoor activities, and parenting his four children.

-Steve Fredlund is the Educational Assistant in the 1st Grade.
-His biosketch will be coming soon.
+Dominique Saks is the 2nd Grade Educational Assistant.
+Dominique joined KPPCS in 2021.
+Her biosketch will be coming soon.

-Amanda Grosso is the 5th Grade Class Teacher.
+Amanda Grosso is the 6th Grade Class Teacher.
 Amanda joined Kona Pacific in 2015 as the First Grade Assistant.
-In 2016 she became the 1st Grade Class Teacher and began her journey with her current class, whom she has led for five years.
+In 2016 she became the 1st Grade Class Teacher and began her journey with her current class.
 Amanda received her undergraduate degree from Emerson College in Communications and Journalism, and has Waldorf certification and a Masters in Elementary Education from Antioch University New England.
 She earned her Hawaii teaching credential from iTeach Hawaii.
 Amanda grew up in New Jersey and moved to Boston for college.
 Shortly after graduating, she moved with her cousins to Kona for a six-month visit and they've never left!
 Amanda fell in love with the island and the Kona Pacific community and wakes up each day passionate about her work with her students.
 She loves playing roller derby for the Echo City Knockouts and any opportunity to be on her skates.
 Amanda is a native Spanish speaker, has a passion for language and travel, and spends her free time reading historical fiction.